 Drain rods

-For outdoor drains, drain rods are the most common tool.
-These are simply long rods that fit together to go down into the drain.
 To use drain rods, fit a rubber plunger to the end of a rod, and whilst wearing thick rubber gloves, push the plunger into the blocked drain.
-The rods are flexible, so you can bend them around to find the opening of the pipe, and then feed it in.
+The rods are flexible, so you can bend them around to find the opening of the pipe, and then feed them in.
 If the rods aren’t long enough, simply join them together to create longer lengths of rod.
-When pushing the rods into the drain, be sure to turn the rod clockwise.
+When pushing the rods into the drain, ensure to turn the rod clockwise.
 This will prevent the rods from undoing.

-Drain rods have a number of different ends to use, depending on the blockage.
-If the blockage doesn’t come clear with a plunger, try using a corkscrew, harpoon, brush or hook.
-If required, there is also the option of using a rotating handle to make the process easier.
+Drain rods have multiple ends to use, depending on the blockage.
+If the blockage doesn’t clear with a plunger, try using a corkscrew, harpoon, brush, or hook.
+If required, you can also use a rotating handle to make the process easier.